 The following are some reasons why you may start repaying your student loan early, the main ones are:

-Mistakes in filling the important forms, specifically the student loan section where you give wrong details about say, when you finished your education.
+Mistakes in filling the important forms, specifically the student loan section where you give wrong details about say when you finished your education

-People who earn more than the student loan repayment threshold are more likely to make payments earlier than the rest.
+People who earn more than the student loan repayment threshold are more likely to make payments earlier than the rest

 Protect your money

 Talk about what you would like to be done with the extra money to your student loan servicer: Explicitly stating what you would like to devote the extra money to can save you a lot of time and effort.
-It helps avoid confusions and ambiguities.
+It helps avoid confusion and ambiguities.
 You can either set up a standing instruction with your lender on your account and what the extra money would go to.
 An example could be that you wish to pay some extra money towards a specific student loan with the highest interest rate.
 This can help you save a lot of money and also help you pay your loans back faster.
 To establish prepayment preferences, contact your student loan servicer’s customer service department.
-You can also discuss about customizing your automatic payments.
-You might also want to avoid falling into a “Pay Ahead Status”, where extra payments cause your due date to get advanced, but do not actually help you pay your loans any faster.
+You can also discuss customizing your automatic payments.
+You might also want to avoid falling into a “Pay Ahead Status”, where extra payments cause your due date to get advanced but do not help you pay your loans any faster.
 It may even end up costing you more in the long run.

 If you face any issues, ask for help: Contact your servicer if something doesn’t look right to you in terms of your payment amounts or your schedule.
-If you face any unethical issues with your lender, then file a complaint.
+If you face any unethical issues with your lender, then file a complaint

 Should you choose to make overpayments on your student loan?

 It is the general idea that it is not worth it to make overpayments on your student loan.
 Most people would advise you to channel any extra money that you have towards other investments or payments over paying extra on your student loan.
-This is mainly because any extra payments made will be made to cover any outstanding fees first, then your interest and finally your principal.
+This is mainly because any extra payments made will be made to cover any outstanding fees first, then your interest, and finally your principal.
 If you have multiple loans, your payment can be divided among them.